StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 ### Kafka

 Topology and telemetry are stored on Kafka, on separate topics.
 The StackState topology synchronization reads data from a Kafka bus once it becomes available.
-The Kafka topic used is defined in the Sts data source.

 - Use the StackState CLI to list all topics present on Kafka `sts topology list-topics`.
 A topic should be present where the name has the following format; `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the Agent integration YAML, usually the URL of the data source.
 - Check the messages on the Kafka topic using the StackState CLI command `sts topic show <topic_name>`.
 If there are recent messages on the Kafka bus, then you know that the issue is not in the data collection.

+### Synchronization

+The StackState topology synchronization reads messages from a topic on the Kafka data bus.
+The Kafka topic used by a synchronization defined in the Sts data source.

 - Check if the Sts data source defined topic name matches what is returned by the `stackstate-agent check` command.
 Note that topic names are case-sensitive.

-### Processing

-Increasing error numbers in the StackState UI **Settings** > **Topology Synchronization** > **Synchronizations** page tell you that processing the received data resulted in an error.
+- Check the error counter for the synchronization on the StackState UI page **Settings** > **Topology Synchronization** > **Synchronizations**.
+Increasing numbers tell you that processing received data resulted in an error.

 ![Synchronization errors](/.gitbook/assets/settings_synchronizations.png)